mortenivar/Jed-modes/README.md

 - _slpo_ - A Standalone Script For Manipulating Gettext Portable Object Files (*.po)

-- _glyph_ - A Tiny Script For Inserting a Character From The Unicode Character Database
+- _glyph.sl_ - A Tiny Script For Inserting a Character From The Unicode Character Database

+- _wrap.sl_ - A Minor Mode to Wrap Comments in Language Modes or to Format String Variables